 The Basel Committee has proposed, but has not finalized, changes to the Basel III capital framework.
-There is uncertainty around any final changes that the Basel Committee might adopt, which of those changes thereafter may be adopted in the United States, and how those changes may impact the Basel III Standardized Approach and the Basel III Advanced Approaches.
+There is uncertainty around any final changes that the Basel Committee might adopt and which of those changes thereafter may be adopted in the United States.
+Additionally, the Federal Banking Agencies have recently proposed, but have not finalized, certain limited changes to the Basel III Capital Rule.
+There is uncertainty regarding how any of those changes may impact the Basel III Standardized Approach and the Basel III Advanced Approaches.

 The Basel III Capital Rule includes requirements for quarterly public disclosures of qualitative and quantitative information regarding capital, capital adequacy and risk.
 These disclosures fall under the third Pillar of the Basel III capital framework (the "Pillar 3 Disclosures"), and are intended to allow market participants to assess key information about a bank's risk profile and its associated level of capital.
 For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2016 (the "2016 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2017 (the "Q2 2017 Form 10-Q").
+Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2016 (the "2016 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2017 (the "Q3 2017 Form 10-Q").